The Origin of “Okies”

 Long before Latino peoples became the archetypal source of migrant farm labour, America drew on its own inland underclass for a cheap migrant workforce.

 Multi-ethnic American families have often been disparagingly, disgracefully, and inaccurately described as “white trash”.
-Some of these same people appear on stage later as “Okies”.
+Some of these same people later appear on history’s stage as “Okies”.

 With extended kin communities in Kentucky, Tennessee, Virginia, West Virginia, North Georgia, Arkansas, Southern Missouri, and Oklahoma, these people regularly dispersed into Ohio, Indiana, Michigan and elsewhere to supply bodies and numbers for the back-breaking labour of crop-picking.